Open NowMixed

 What activities are funded?

-Purchase and installation of an electric vehicle charger at an eligible residential property or business property in the Northern Territory, using an approved service provider.
+Purchase and installation of an electric vehicle charger at an eligible residential property or at a business property in the Northern Territory, using an approved service provider.

 6